 The School of Graduate Studies and Research requires at least an upper second class average.
 Most successful applicants, however, have a strong first class average.
 The percentage score for first class standing is 80% and over, or the letter grade “A” and a second class standing is 65 to 79 percent, or the letter grade “B”.
 Admission to our programs is highly competitive with hundreds of applications each year.
 We are unable to comment on the likelihood of admission based on grades as this depends on the annual pool of applicants.

-Along with your application, you will be required to submit two official transcripts from each of the post-secondary institutions you have attended.
-All transcripts must be sent directly from the issuing university to the School of Graduate Studies at the address above.
+Along with your application, you will be required to submit your official transcripts from each of the post-secondary institutions you have attended.
+Transcripts can now be uploaded directly through the application portal to the School of Graduate Studies.
+Details regarding submitting your transcript are located here.
 If your transcript is written in a language besides English or French, it must be accompanied by a translation completed by the issuing university.
 Unofficial transcripts will not be accepted.
 Photocopies of transcripts will not be accepted unless they are properly notarized.
 If your transcript does not indicate the degree you were granted and the date you received it, you will need to submit an official letter from the issuing university providing this information.